 WHERE TO FIND TEGAL WANGI BEACH

 Tegal Wangi Beach is located in the southern region of Bali known as The Bukit Peninsula.
-From the main hub of Kuta/Seminyak it is approximately a 45 minute drive and if you are coming from Uluwatu it is a 30 minute drive.
+From the main hub of Kuta, Seminyak or Canggu it is approximately a 45-minute drive or if you are heading to Pantai Tegal Wangi from Uluwatu it is a 30-minute drive.

 SEE THE MAP BELOW FOR THE EXACT LOCATION OF PANTAI TEGAL WANGI BEACH